Darkatek7/AmazonBot/README.md

 ## Install: (All Installers are in the Git Repository)
 * Copy **_chromedriver.exe_ to _"C:/WebDriver/"_** or it won't work!
 * Now Install **_Google Chrome_**.
-* Now install **_Visual Studio Community 2019_**: https://visualstudio.microsoft.com/de/downloads/ and
-* install **.Net Framework 4.7.2** from: https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer
+* Now Install **.Net Framework 4.7.2** from: https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer

 ## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open https://www.amazon.de.
 * Now **_log into the website_** and make sure you click the stay signed in options.